-Type of shareholders Log in Method Individual Shareholders 1.
+Type of shareholders Login Method Individual Shareholders 1.
 Members already registered for NSDL Internet Based Demat Account Statement (IDeAS) holding securities in facility: demat mode with NSDL i.
-Visit URL https://eservices.nsdl.com. ii.
+Visit URL https://eservices.nsdl.com .
 Once the home page of e-Services is launched, click on the "Beneficial Owner" icon under "Login" which is available under 'IDeAS' section. iii.
 A new screen will prompt and you will have to enter your User ID and Password. iv.
-Post successful authentication, click o will be able to see e-Voting page. v.
-Click on company name or e-Voting service provider name i.e. KFintech and you will be redirected to KFintech website for casting your vote during the remote e-Voting period or joining virtual meeting & voting during the meeting.
+Post successful authentication, click on "Access to e-Voting" under e-Voting services and you will be able to see e-Voting page.
+V. Click on company name or e-Voting service provider name i.e. KFintech and you will be redirected to KFintech website for casting your vote during the remote e-Voting period or joining virtual meeting &amp; voting during the meeting.